-An applique that I had around the house for a few years was used as a stencil for the design.
+An applique that I had around the house for a few years was used as a decorative stencil for the design.

-I’d suggest using an exacto knife for this part, but I couldn’t find mine, so I used what was handy.
+I’d suggest using an X-Acto Knife for this part, but I couldn’t find mine, so I used what was handy.

 A darker stain was applied to the main design.
 I sanded the patterns where I applied the lighter stains.